rue-a/provo/README.md

 ## Manual

-The package is centered around the class ProvenanceOntologyGraph.
-Entities, Activities, and Agents are added to this graph by using the according add-methods.
-Relations between the starting point classes are constructed by using the respective methods of the classes.
+The package is centered around the class `ProvenanceOntologyGraph`.
+Entities, Activities, and Agents are added to this graph using the according class methods.
+Relations between the PROV-O class objects are constructed using their respective class methods.

 ### Create a Provenance Ontology Graph